 - If it’s the mattress…

-You can try to flip or rotate it in order to relocate the pressure points, but more likely than not, it’s still going to squeak.
+If you find that your mattress is the source of the squeak, try to flip or rotate it in order to relocate the pressure points, but more likely than not, it’s still going to squeak.
 Hopefully, the mattress is still under warranty and you can return it for a replacement.

 - If it’s the bed frame…